 Identifying the Most Impactful Starting Project

-I worked heavily with the Chief Product Officer, Education Lead, an Engineer, and the Customer Success to find the appropriate scoping and sequencing for this project.
-I found that this project was like a game of Jenga, poking at different blocks to see what would come out the most easily, without harming the structural integrity of the roadmap.
+I worked extensively with the Chief Product Officer, Education Lead, an Engineer, and the Customer Success to find the appropriate scoping and sequencing for this project.

 Option 1